What diseases cause hemoglobin to decrease? Low hemoglobin level is a very dangerous symptom: causes, prevention, treatment

 Useful for anemia pomegranate juice, seafood, fish caviar.

-A large amount of iron is also found in buckwheat, beans, peas.
+A large amount of iron is also found in buckwheat porridge, beans, and peas.

 But it should be remembered that iron is much better absorbed by our body if it comes from animal products.
 Iron from apples, carrots and other fruits and berries is absorbed much worse.